conchz/springboot-angular-seed/README.md

 ------------

 This project is a web scaffold about **Spring Boot** and **AngularJS**.
-Considering **Groovy** is simpler than **Java**, we used it as program language.
+In this scaffold, we'll show you how to deploy our application by **Docker**.
-Of course, you can also use **Java** if you like.
-In this scaffold, we'll show you how to package sources into a executable binary distribution zip file, and how to deploy our application by **Docker**.
 Basing on it, you can quick use it to build your individual application.

 Usage
 -----